 Entities and natural persons are deemed to be related parties when they exercise control over the reporting company or over its subsidiaries or when they have a significant influence on the reporting company's financial and business policy.
-A loan of EUR 144,574k (31 December 2014: EUR 133,549k), including interest, with a fixed interest rate of 8.255 % p.a. has been obtained from CeramTec Holding's controlling shareholder, Faenza Luxembourg S.à.r.l., Luxembourg.
-Interest expenses of EUR 11,024k (previous year: EUR 10,211k) were incurred in the fiscal year 2015.
-These were not paid to the shareholder; instead, the loan increased with effect from 29 August 2015.
+A loan of EUR 154,423k (31 December 2015: EUR 144,574k), including interest, with a fixed interest rate of 8.255 % p.a. has been obtained from CeramTec Holding's controlling shareholder, Faenza Luxembourg S.à.r.l., Luxembourg.
+Interest expenses of EUR 11,894k (previous year: EUR 11,024k) were incurred in the fiscal year 2016.
+Unpaid interest is added annually to the Company's loan balance as of 29 August.
+Interest of EUR 1,399k was paid with effect from February 2016, and further interest of EUR 646k was paid with effect from September 2016.
 The loan is not secured.

-In the fiscal year, Faenza Luxembourg S.à.r.l. charged the CeramTec Holding Group EUR 541k (previous year: EUR 601k) for consultancy services and out-of-pocket expenses.
-In addition, the CeramTec Holding Group charged Faenza Luxembourg S.à.r.l. for incurred transaction costs of EUR 1,022k (previous year: EUR 0k), resulting in receivables from affiliates as of 31 December 2015 of EUR 1,022k (31 December 2014: EUR 0k).
+In the fiscal year, Faenza Luxembourg S.à.r.l. charged the CeramTec Holding Group EUR 545k (previous year: EUR 541k) for consultancy services and out-of-pocket expenses, resulting in liabilities to affiliates as of 31 December 2016 of EUR 205k (31 December 2015: receivables from affiliates of EUR 1,022k because Faenza Luxembourg S.à.r.l. was charged for incurred transaction costs).